elixir-lang/elixir/README.md

 >     8#0677.    % => 447
 >     16#AE.     % => 174
 >
-> Another feature that will likely be included is the ability to include "_" in numbers as in Ruby.
+The ability to include "_" in numbers as in Ruby is available for integers and floats.
 This improves the readability when working with large numbers:

->
->     1_052_672
+     1_052_672

 ### Atoms